atsushi-ishikawa/book/applications/applications.md

 \ce{& OH$*$ + H+ + e- & &-> H2O + $*$}
 \end{align*}
 $$
-* In the associative mechanism O2 does not dissociate before it is hydrogenated;
+* On the contrary to the above, O2 does not dissociate before it is hydrogenated in the associative mechanism;
 $$
 \begin{align*}
 \ce{& O2 + $*$             & &-> O2$*$} \\